Cause and Effect Diagram

 A cause and effect diagram is a graphical tool to identify possible causes of a problem or effect.
 It is one of the basic tools of 7 QC Tools.

-The cause and effect diagram analysis was first developed by Professor Kaoru Ishikawa of Japan in1960.
-Cause and effect diagram is also known as the ‘Fishbone Diagram’ and ‘Ishikawa Diagram’
+The cause and effect diagram analysis was first developed by Professor Kaoru Ishikawa of Japan in 1960.
+The cause and effect diagram is also known as the ‘Fishbone Diagram’ and ‘Ishikawa Diagram

 The cause and effect diagram identifies many possible causes for an effect or problem.
 It can be used to structure a brainstorming session by the CFT, QC team having process knowledge.
 It immediately sorts ideas into useful categories.
 It helps to identify the root cause of the problem.